ebcitron/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Linearithmic O(n log n) - the times it runs through decrese at the same rate

 c)
-its exponential because it has to run an additional time for each time bunnies != 0
+its O(n) since its just an additional loop per n increase

 ## Exercise II